 Spread out dip on a plate, drizzle with olive oil, and sprinkle with more salt.
 Serve with bread, tortilla chips, etc.

 1 cup vegetable oil

-1/3 cup apple cider vinegar (or be creative...try red wine vinegar
+1/3 cup apple cider vinegar (or be creative...try red wine vinegar or white vinegar)

 3 tablespoons honey